amir002001/amir002001/src/content/work/thinkresearch.md

 ## 💼 Responsibilities and Projects 💼

 During my internship term, I was part of a big initiative to move off of the React Native codebase and fully dedicate to a Progressive Web Application (PWA).
-The codebase was massive and it used Redux as an application state manager.
+The codebase was massive, and it used Redux as an application state manager.

 This brings us to the other initiative of trying to decouple the server state from the client state by moving most of the state logic to the backend, allowing it to be fetched via the GraphQL API consumed by Apollo.